Habiba-Hussein/BankLoanAnalysis/README.md

 ### Glossary

 - BadLoan: Charged off loans
-- Goodloan: Loan whose status is currently Fully paid or Currently paying
+- Goodloan: Loan whose status is Fully paid or Currently paying
 - MoM:Month-over-month shows the change in the value of a specific metric as a percentage of the previous month's value.
 - Debt-to-Income ratio:is the ratio of their monthly debt payments to their monthly income i.e lower DTI indicates better repayment capacity
 - Month-to-date (MTD): A period that starts at the beginning of the current month and extends up to the present date